marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/slightly-looser-rules-for-escaped-newlines.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: escaped newlines, newlines (escaped)

 .. _escaped-newlines:

-.. index:: escaped newlines

-.. index:: newlines (escaped)

 Slightly Looser Rules for Escaped Newlines
 ******************************************